Duty to God

 Manual for Chaplain Aides and Chaplains

-This manual will orient volunteers to the duties, responsibilities, and opportunities of chaplaincy service in Boy Scout troops.
+This manual will orient volunteers to the duties, responsibilities, and opportunities of chaplaincy service in Scouts BSA troops.

 Association of Baptists for Scouting Membership Application